 The Center for Civic Engagement & Learning hosts and supports community service trips that enable students to get involved in service beyond Cleveland.
 Rather than engage in typical break activities, students on Alternative Breaks engage in projects with non-profit organizations and community members in different cities and countries.
 It is a great way to make a difference, learn about a new place, and meet new people!

-This year, CCEL will be offering three alternative break trips to Costa Rica, New Orleans and Nicaragua.
+CCEL offers alternative breaks to New Orleans and Nicaragua.
 CCEL is also happy to promote additional break programs coordinated by student service organizations and Case Western Reserve University affiliated departments, including a trip to New Orleans coordinated by Janice Eatman Williams.

 CCEL also coordinates a community-based capstone course that involves a week of service activities with the National Park Service on Cumberland Island National Seashore off the coast of Georgia.
 Visit the capstone page to learn more about that program.

 March 8, 2016, to March 15, 2016: A Service Trip to Nicaragua

 CCEL directly coordinates an international Alternative Break destination to Nicaragua.
 Students will travel to a rural, coastal community near the town of Chinandega and work with a nonprofit organization called Waves of Hope.
 Service projects will include facilitating activities with the local school, helping to improve community infrastructure through basic construction projects, and working on afterschool projects with a local youth group.